Classicality without local discriminability: decoupling entanglement and complementarity: Introduction

 BCT represents the proof of concept that entanglement is compatible with the absence of \emph{complementarity}, i.e., with the existence of incompatible measurements.
 The theory is causal and satisfies the no-restriction hypothesis.
 However, BCT violates the principles of local discriminability, purity of parallel composition of states, and purification.
 The theory also features non-monogamous entanglement and hypersignaling~\cite{PhysRevLett.119.020401}.
 Furthermore, we show that in BCT it is possible to perform entanglement swapping and dense coding, and we prove a theorem of universal programmability for the theory.

 The paper is organized as follows.
+In Sec.~\ref{sec:conc} we provide a conceptual preview of the main results of the paper in a non technical way.
 In Sec.~\ref{sec:OPTs} we review the framework of operational probabilistic theories (OPTs), which captures the building blocks necessary to construct a theory of physical processes.
 This can be done by resorting to \emph{Category Theory}~\cite{lane2013categories}.
 Indeed, the categorical framework provided a powerful toolbox for deriving Quantum Theory~\cite{chiribella2016quantum}, reformulating it~\cite{coecke2017picturing}, and also for modelling generic physical theories~\cite{PhysRevA.81.062348,Chiribella2015,gogioso2017categorical}, or more general kinds of theories~\cite{selby2017process,tull2019categorical}.
 In Sec.~\ref{sec:structure_consistency} we make a survey of the operational probabilistic structures that are relevant to the present work.
 We prove two first results, providing in particular a characterisation for the composition rule of the system-sizes in bilocal-tomographic theories.
 We then move on to considering the construction of a probabilistic theory.
 When a mathematical structure is constructed, one needs to provide a procedure not only to build it, but also to make sure that it is consistent.
-Accordingly, in Sec.~\ref{sec:constructing_an_opt} we set the problem of the consistency of the construction of an operational probabilistic theory, proposing a building procedure and identifying a sufficient set of conditions to check well-posedness and coherence.
+Accordingly, in Sec.~\ref{sec:constructing_an_opt} we set the problem of consistency for the construction of an operational probabilistic theory, proposing a building procedure, and identifying a sufficient set of conditions to check well-posedness and coherence.
 Thus, in Sec.~\ref{sec:BCT} we present Bilocal Classical Theory, also verifying its consistency, while in Sec.~\ref{sec:features} we analyse a variety of information-theoretic properties of the theory.
 In Sec.~\ref{sec:discussion} we discuss our findings in the light of the existing literature.
 Finally, in Sec.~\ref{sec:conclusions} we draw our conclusions, pointing out some open problems of foundational and interpretative relevance.